ctkjose/moi3d/doc_scripting.md

 ## Startup Scripts ##

-In addition of commands your can execute arbitrary javascript on **MoI** startup, and we call these startup scripts.
+In addition of commands your can execute arbitrary javascript on **MoI** startup, and we call them "startup scripts".
 These scripts are intended to modify or add functionality in a global scope.
 The scripts will run right before the main window is displayed - note that if the script puts up a modal dialog the main window won't show until the script finishes.
 Scripts will be run in alphabetical order.

 To install a startup script copy the `.js` and `.htm` files to your user `startup` folder.